Release approvals and gates overview

 |During the deployment process you want to wait for monitoring or information portals to detect any active incidents, before continuing with other deployment phases.||Planned|

-You can, of course, combine all three techniques within a release definition to fully achieve your own process and deployment requirements.
+You can, of course, combine all three techniques within a release pipeline to fully achieve your own process and deployment requirements.

 - Video: Deploy quicker and safer with gates in VSTS